Website Manager

 • Any out of state tournament, club will pay for up to $650 application fee if this is the first tournament or $0 for the second Tournament.

-• All other tournament fees and coaching expenses are to be paid by parent (mileage, $35 a day per diem, and any hotel costs).
+• All other tournament fees and coaching expenses are to be paid by parent (mileage, per diem, and any hotel costs).
+The US General Services Administration will be used for the then current per diem and mileage rates per city/geo of the tournament city.

 • Travel Teams should complete this form for there tournament: Click Here